cruising-altitude/SimpleModern/README.md

 ## Change log

++ 1.1.17 (2025-03-08):
+  + Each modal now has user input validation built in, which utilises a local string variable called xValidation.
+Admittedly, each developer decides how input validation is performed in their UI.
+But since input validation is implemented in almost all forms, it makes sense to put a suggested starting point in the template.
+  + Miscellaneous usability fixes and enhancements
 + 1.1.16 (2025-03-04): Support for more versatile use of vSystemCode (see App.OnStart and MainScreen.OnVisible)
 + 1.1.15 (2025-03-04): Moved the configuration check routine to MainScreen.OnVisible for easier edits.
 + 1.1.14 (2025-02-14): Minor attribute fine-tuning to enhance the usability of gallery controls